grafana/opentelemetry-workshop/site/docs/lab2/instrument.md

     - Check out "Operations" panel, which shows all the individual API operations that we're calling.

-## Step 3: Investigate an error
+## Step 3: Investigate an error captured by OpenTelemetry

 Finally, let's check the health of our service.

+OpenTelemetry instrumentation is able to mark traces with a status of **error** when it detects that an error has happened in an instrumented service.
+That makes it a lot easier to identify failed requests to our services, and in Grafana we can easily drill down to find out the root cause.

-1. In Application Observabliity, check out the Errors panel for the _gameserver_ service.
+1. In Application Observability, check out the Errors panel for the _gameserver_ service.

     Notice how we seem to have some errors.

-    (SCREENSHOT)
+    (SCREENSHOT OF ERRORS IN SERVICE ERROR PANEL)

 1. Let's check out the errors.
-Click on the _Traces_ button in the Errors panel.
-This loads all of the traces which have a status of `error`.
+In the the top right of the Errors panel, click on the **Traces** button.
+This shows all of the traces for the given time period which have a status of `error`.

-1. Expand a trace.
+1.  **Click on a trace**.
 Can you figure out why there's an error?
 Expand the spans within the trace to learn more.

-    Remember what you discover - you can test yourself in the quiz at the end.
+    Remember what you discover - you can check your hypothesis with the quiz at the end of this lab.

 ## Wrapping up